This procedure assumes that the system is down.

 Connect the replacement system disk to the system and check the physical connections.

 Refer to the disk's hardware installation guide for installation details.
+Also, refer to the Solaris 8 (Intel Platform Edition) Device Configuration Guide about hardware configuration requirements specific to the disk.

 If you are booting from the network, skip step a.